ReLU to the Rescue: Improve Your On-Policy Actor-Critic with Positive Advantages

-\textbf{On-policy, Actor-critic reinforcement learning.} On-policy, Actor-critic approaches to reinforcement learning are called \emph{policy-gradient} methods, in that they seek to optimize a policy function, $\pi(\at \mid \st, \paramp)$, differentiable concerning parameters, $\paramp$, to maximize the expected discounted return under the policy, $v_{\pi}(\st)$.
-On-policy approaches differ from off-policy approaches in that they only use recent observations from the current policy to achieve this objective.
+\textbf{On-Policy Actor-Critic Reinforcement Learning.} On-policy, Actor-critic approaches to reinforcement learning are called \emph{policy-gradient} methods.
+They directly optimize a policy function, $\pi(\at \mid \st, \paramp)$, differentiable with respect to parameters, $\paramp$, to maximize the expected discounted return under the policy, $v_{\pi}(\st)$.
+On-policy approaches differ from off-policy approaches in that they only use recent samples from the current policy to achieve this objective.
 Actor-critic methods differ from other policy-gradient methods because they fit an approximate value function (critic), $v(\st, \paramv)$, to the data collected under the policy, in addition to optimizing the policy function (actor).
 The critic is typically used in actor optimization but not generally for decision-making.